mdlincoln/mdlincoln.github.io/_posts/2020-05-26-tidy-data-for-humanities.md

 - Rob Sanderson, ["Tiers of Abstraction and Audience in Cultural Heritage Data Modeling"](https://www.slideshare.net/azaroth42/tiers-of-abstraction-and-audience-in-cultural-heritage-data-modeling-230217697)

-  This one is on the more advanced end, and aimed at information science professionals, but I wanted to give my students some impression of what these data construction conversations look like from the perspective of collecting institutions and the systems and software programmers that use them.
+  This one is on the more advanced end, and aimed at information science professionals, but I wanted to give my students some impression of what these data construction conversations look like from the perspective of collecting institutions that are responsible for publishing and managing data about their collections, and the systems engineers and software programmers that think about much larger universes of data than we do in our single projects.